 - Based off of Princeton’s PT2399 Echo Application Circuit (straight off the datasheet), this PCB gives you the exact set-up recommended by the manufacturer.
 Engineers and hobbyists alike can use this basic design to modify it for their own purposes The PT2399 Echo Processor IC is a very versatile circuit with adjustable input/output filtering, delay length, wet/dry mix, and a lot of unexplored potential!

 - On-board 5V regulator allows for multiple powering options and interfacing with digital circuits.
-Use a 9V battery, 9-18V AC Adapter, or connect it to your central power supply (such as Eurorack ribbon cable power supplies).
+Use a 9V battery, 9-18V AC Adapter, or connect it to your a DC central power supply (such as Eurorack ribbon cable power supplies).

 - 2 potentiometer placement positions adhere to the datasheet schematic, allowing for direct control over how much delay is present in the output signal.
 Delay length is variable from fast slapback echo to long dub-style repeats to noisy long repeat madness!
 Mix allows you to set the wet/dry portions of the signal.

 - The PT2399 Echo IC was designed to mimic old-school analog BBD delay with modern digital sampling technology.
 Repeats degrade at higher delay lengths.
 Shorter “echoes” result in a very natural well-filtered reproduction of your synth/guitar tone.

 - PCBs are designed here at Synthrotek.
 PCB silkscreen, through-hole components with careful on-board placement, and wire-tension relief holes were designed with the DIYer in mind!